 The most popular are from McDonald’s and Wendy’s.
 (The price paid for each coupon definitely outweighs the regular price of each treat, often a savings of 75% or more.)
 Of course, the fast-food chains are hoping that, when the children redeem the coupon, parents will tag along and spend some dough on other menu items.
 That’s why they offer them so cheap!

 This tip is for true cheapskates.
-With candy being so central to just about every holiday, be strategic and buy the clearance candy from previous holidays in the year and stash it away for Halloween–think Valentine’s Day, Easter, Fourth of July and so on.
+With candy being so central to just about every holiday, be strategic and buy the clearance candy from previous holidays in the year — think Valentine’s Day, Easter and Fourth of July — and stash it away for Halloween.

 Once a holiday is over, stores need to get rid of all the extra candy on the shelves and prepare for the new shipment of candy for whatever holiday is next.
 With a little patience, you can often get candy at 90% off.